florindevessies/Programmeerproject/PROCESS.md

 * 4 countries are excluded, but no clear message is given yet
 * if I change the size of the page, everthing changes in the wrong direction

+### Day 10, friday 20-01-2017
+I deleted some weird data from my dataset (like low income, middle income etc.).
+Apart from that I want to make sure that a country stays selected when sliding through the years.

+Now I'm going to fix that if you select a country on the worldmap, it will light up in the scatterplot (so the reverse work of what I've done yesterday).
+I've also added a favicon to my site.
+I'm working on updating the scatterplot according to the worldmap, but somehow I can't manage to get the fill from the ids.
+If the slider moves, the same country stays selected so that is nice.
+However, somehow this is not functioning very well in my scatterplot yet, so I'll ask a question about that next week.